Gambling

 Our mission

-The Public Health Agency of Sweden is assigned to implement measures to prevent gambling problems.
+The Public Health Agency of Sweden is assigned to implement efforts to strengthen and develop the work of preventing gambling problems.
 We therefore work to increase knowledge of excessive gambling and its consequences.

 Our assignment includes: